dwjoyce/pythonbook/appendices/Glossary.rst

         A program for creating and making changes to files, especially text files.

     comment
-        A piece of text acting as annotion or a description of the code.
+        A piece of text acting as annotation or a description of the code.
 It is intended to be read by other people, and is ignored by Python from the ``#`` character to the end of the line.

     ..
 Print that out!